yesminmarie/proffy/README.md

 # Start the client
 $ yarn start

-# The application will open at the port: 3000 - go to http: // localhost: 3000
+# The application will open at the port: 3000 - go to http://localhost:3000

 ```